bogosorter/Musicly/docs/developer/components.md

 ## `Settings`

 **Description:** Displays current settings, using the `Setting` component, and allows to modify them.
-The setting `firstTime` should not be displayed nor modified, and the new settings should be saved automatically.
+The settings `firstTime` and `version` should not be displayed nor modified, and the new settings should be saved automatically.
 This component should also allow to reset the settings, reset the library and to go through the tutorial again.

 **Properties:** `settings`, `displayTutorial`

+## `MiniPlayer`

+**Description:** Renders a mini-player view, with the ability to return to normal, play, pause, skip forward and skip backward.
+Should also display cover and current track name.
+A close button should change the view back to the library and minimize.

+**Properties:** `playback`

 ## `Header`

 **Description:** Displays the app's header bar, with app navigation utilities and window buttons.
-Specifically, people should be able to access `settings` and open files if a `library` is true (meaning that the parent of the component is `Library`), and go back to the library otherwise.
-Furthermore, the normal three window control buttons have to be displayed.
+Specifically, people should be able to access `settings` and open files if `library` is true (meaning that the parent of the component is `Library`), and go back to the library otherwise.
+The normal three window control buttons must be displayed, and minimize should trigger mini player if  `settings.miniPlayer == true`.

 **Properties:** `library`